Kong/openresty-build-tools/README.md

 Usage: ./kong-ngx-build [options...] -p <prefix> --openresty <openresty_ver> --openssl <openssl_ver>

 Required arguments:
   -p, --prefix <prefix>              Location where components should be installed.
       --openresty <openresty_ver>    Version of OpenResty to build, such as 1.13.6.2.
       --openssl <openssl_ver>        Version of OpenSSL to build, such as 1.1.1c.

 Optional arguments:
       --no-openresty-patches         Do not apply openresty-patches while compiling OpenResty.
                                      (Patching is enabled by default)

       --openresty-patches <branch>   Specify an openresty-patches branch to use when applying patches.
                                      (Defaults to "master")
+                                     NOTE: This option is mutually exclusive with --openresty-patches-dir.

+      --openresty-patches-dir <dir>  Specify the root directory of a local copy of openresty-patches to use instead of checking out a branch from the repository.
+                                     NOTE: This option is mutually exclusive with --openresty-patches.

       --no-kong-nginx-module         Do not include lua-kong-nginx-module while patching and compiling OpenResty.
                                      (Patching and compiling is enabled by default for OpenResty > 1.13.6.1)

       --kong-nginx-module <branch>   Specify a lua-kong-nginx-module branch to use when patching and compiling.
                                      (Defaults to "master")

       --luarocks <luarocks_ver>      Version of LuaRocks to build, such as 3.1.2.
 If absent, LuaRocks will not be built.

       --pcre <pcre_ver>              Version of PCRE to build, such as 8.43.
 If absent, PCRE will not be build.

       --add-module <module_path>     Path to additional NGINX module to be built.
 This option can be repeated and will be passed to NGINX's configure in the order they were specified.

       --debug                        Disable compile-time optimizations and memory pooling for NGINX, LuaJIT and OpenSSL to help debugging.

   -j, --jobs                         Concurrency level to use when building.
                                      (Defaults to number of CPU cores available: 12)

       --work <work>                  The working directory to use while compiling.
                                      (Defaults to "work")

   -f, --force                        Build from scratch.
-                                   (WARNING: this removes everything inside the <work> and <prefix> directories)
+                                     WARNING: This permanently removes everything inside the <work> and <prefix> directories.

   -h, --help                         Show this message.

-Optional ENV:
+Optional environment variables:

-The following ENV's are likely only utilized when building for the purposes of packaging Kong
+The following environment variables are likely only utilized when building for the purposes of packaging Kong

   LUAROCKS_INSTALL                 Overrides the `./config --prefix` value (default is `<prefix>/luarocks`)